The limits to growth

 – The Doors, The End

 The average temperature on Earth is expected to rise by three degrees Celsius by the year 2100.
 It has already risen by one degree Celsius since the year 1900.
 Such a rise in temperature may alter the weather globally and cause massive harvests fails.
 Polar ice may melt so that the sea level will rise and low-lying territory where more than 500 million people currently live, may be lost.
 The main cause of the temperature rise is our use of fossil fuels.
+There is little doubt about that.

-It is hard to know how bad it will get and it is even harder to imagine that it may be happening soon.
+It is hard to imagine how bad it will get and it is even harder to imagine that it may be happening soon.
 Drastic actions like ending frivolous uses of fossil fuels and investing massively in clean sources of energy appear necessary.
-Several scientists believe that nuclear energy is an option.
+Several scientists believe that nuclear energy is an alternative.
 There may be accidents and dangerous waste, but they believe that nuclear energy will cause fewer deaths than fossil fuels.

 Ingrid was browsing the shelves and soon she found a doll.
 185 guilders (85 euros) was the price tag.
 Ingrid kept on staring in bewilderment.
 “This doll isn’t very old but the price reflects that,” the old lady said.
 Later Ingrid told me that she had seen this doll in a store chain a few years earlier.
 Back then the price was 9 guilders (4 euros).
 We were about to leave.
 Then the old man said: “Don’t go yet, there’s another hall.”
 He pointed at the back door.
 Behind the shed was a small place and another shed.
 It may have been a henhouse previously.
 I could hardly stand upright in there.
 It was filled with more stuff.